browserengineering/book/book/html.md

         self.add_tag("/head")
 ```

-In HTML the `</body>` and `</html>` tags can also be implicit.
+Technically, the `</body>` and `</html>` tags can also be implicit.
-Luckily, our `finish` function already handles this case, closing any
+But since our `finish` function already closes any unfinished tags,
-unfinished tags.
-So all that's left for `implicit` tags is to exit out
+that doesn't need any extra code.
+So all that's left for
-of the loop:
+`implicit_tags` tags is to exit out of the loop:

 ``` {.python indent=8}
 while True: